dagda1/styled-gel/README.md

 | bodyBg       | Background Colour                          | inherit       |
 | textColor    | font color                                 | inherit       |

+## Example of using the ThemeProvider to override the above properties

 ```jsx
 import { ThemeProvider } from 'styled-components'
 import App from './App';